JackOpgenorth/arduino-tanks/README.txt

 	- make serialport.o: Compiles the object file for serialport.cpp
 	- make clean: Removes object files and executables

-Client is just the unmodified arduino makefile that was used in class
+Client makefile is just the unmodified arduino makefile that was used in class

-Wiring Instructions
+Wiring Instructions:
 	Joystick:
 		VRx <--> A8
 		VRy <--> A9